Moataz899/SQL/README.md

 # SQL
-This repo for SQL basics and problem solving
+This repo for SQL basics and SQL Problems